Bryan-McKernon/mantra-bio-takehome-assignment/README.md

 https://mantrabio-takehome-assignment.s3.us-west-1.amazonaws.com/index.html

-To run this program please \n
+To run this program please
     1) Clone/download the files onto your local machine
     2) Navigate (cd) into the folder using terminal
     3) Run as you would any React application with "npm start"

-Further React details can be found below..
+Further React details can be found below.

 # Getting Started with Create React App